Zitto Kabwe

-Zitto Zuberi Ruyagwa Kabwe (born on 24 September 1976), popularly known as Zitto Kabwe, is a Tanzanian politician and party leader of ACT-Wazalendo.
+Zitto Zuberi Ruyagwa Kabwe (born 24 September 1976), popularly known as Zitto Kabwe, is a Tanzanian politician and party leader of ACT-Wazalendo.

 He was a member of the opposition party, Chadema, from 1992 until his expulsion in March 2015.
 He served as a two term Member of Parliament for the Kigoma North constituency from 2005 to 2015.

 He was also the Chairman of the parliamentary Public Accounts Committee (PAC) as well as the chair of the parliamentary standing committee where he oversaw more than 250 State-Owned Companies.

 On 19 March 2015, he officially co-founded the Alliance for Change and Transparency and serves as its leader.

 Biography

 Personal life

 Zitto Kabwe was born in Mwandiga, Kigoma.
 His mother, Shida Salum Mohammed had 10 children, six girls and 4 boys.

 On June 1, 2014, Kabwe's mother died in Dar es Salaam after years of suffering from cervical cancer.
 At the time of her death, she was the chairperson for Chama cha Watu Wenye Ulemavu wa Viungo (CHAWATA).